clundie/webpack-splitting/README.md

 Demo project that shows Webpack code splitting with React.

+This helps you break up large web front end projects into multiple small JavaScript resources that are downloaded on demand.
+CSS can be bundled in as well.

 - The code for `View1` and `View2` is split into separate `.js` resources, so their code is not downloaded by the browser until the user navigates to them.
   Those modules will be very tiny, since Webpack can deduplicate and remove